Medicare has different enrollment rules if you're a federal retiree.

 Another differentiator is the network.
 If you are covered by an FEHB HMO plan, you're typically limited to only seeing providers who are part of that plan.
 However, with Medicare, you have access to any doctor who accepts Medicare patients, which accounts for an estimated 93% of providers.

-If you'll owe a higher premium because of your income, you may want to delay enrolling in Part B.
+If you'll owe a higher premium because of your income, you may want to delay enrolling in Part B and just take Part A.

 Medicare Part A if you have FEHB coverage